luluwebmaster/bitcointalk-auto-verify-signatures-archive-and-alert/README.md

 This script allows all those who wish to archive the messages of the subject "[Stake your Bitcoin address here](https://bitcointalk.org/index.php?topic=996318.10460)".

-In addition to that, in case of modification or deletion of a message, you can choose to be alerted.
+In addition to that, in case of modification or deletion of a message, you can choose to be alerted via Email.

+You can also alert the forum by configuring the part `bitcointalk` in the config file ( It is strongly recommended to create an account dedicated to the alerts of the bot ).

 #### How to use ?